 - Fee Reduction

-The technology has the potential to optimize property rights by reducing fraud in Real Estate transactions because it is highly secure, transparent, and decentralized.
+Technology can mitigate frauds happening during real estate transactions, offering extreme security and transparency.
 It also allows for faster repayment and lowers costs through disintermediation, allowing lower-income earners to get on the housing ladder sooner rather than later.

 Distributed Ledger Technology (DLT) is increasingly represented as the infrastructure of the digital world.
 It is the technology that forms the basis of Bitcoin, Cryptocurrencies, and other Digital Cash, but it has a wide range of other applications too.